This post is about this classic telephoto zoom lens, a Vivitar Series 1 70 – 210 Macro Zoom, which I bought from eBay UK this week.

 On the Pentax the lens is somewhat easier to use because it has the A setting so I can use normal Aperture priority mode to set the exposure.
 The camera also feels fairly well balanced because the weight of the lens is just about the same as the weight of the camera.
 Focusing however is a little tricky because my eyes are not as good as I would like.

 On the Sony the lens feels pretty big and clumsy – on a couple of occasions I had to actually drop the camera down to waist level to hold it by the mount adaptor so I could change the focus from the macro end to the infinity end!
 However focusing was considerably easier because the focus peaking outlines the in-focus part of the image.
 It makes me wish that Pentax would release a software update for the K5 to add focus peaking (although I guess it would only be in live-view mode which I almost never use)

 Below are the images I captured with this lens as I went out this afternoon.
 The metadata shows the camera used to capture the image, and in the case of the Pentax the aperture and shutter speed used as well as the iso.
 On the Nex 6 the aperture isn’t shown, but all the pictures were taken between f/2.8 and f/8.
 Overall I’m pretty impressed with the technical quality of the lens.
-As usual click on the pictures for a bigger view and to see the camera data or follow this link for full sized versions of the pictures.
+As usual click on the pictures for a bigger view and to see the camera data.